April 14 – 16, 2026 | Frankfurt/Hanau, Germany

 Dr.-Ing.
 Patrick Seiniger

-Deputy Head of Section “Active Vehicle Safety and Driver Assistance Systems”
+Head of Section “Active Vehicle Safety and Driver Assistance Systems”

-BASt - German Federal Highway Research Institute
+BASt - German Federal Highway and Transport Research Institute

 Vita

-After studying mechanical engineering and being awarded a doctorate at TU Darmstadt, Dr. Seiniger moved to the Federal Highway Research Institute (BASt) in 2009.
+After studying mechanical engineering and being awarded a doctorate at TU Darmstadt, Dr. Seiniger moved to the Federal Highway and Transport Research Institute (BASt) in 2009.
 Here Dr. Seiniger is involved in development and performance of tests for emergency braking systems and active safety for Euro NCAP and in developing and updating the respective legislatory framework (regulations).
-He was member of several Euro NCAP working groups and is Deputy Head of section “Active Vehicle Safety and Driver Assistance Systems”.
+He was member of several Euro NCAP working groups and is Head of section “Active Vehicle Safety and Driver Assistance Systems”.

 Oliver Zander